Thursday, May 24, 2018

 (Crossing the water stream)

-Booking a Tent for Night Camping at Chandra-Taal base Camp
+Booking a Tent for Night Camping at Chandra Taal Base Camp

 We booked the tent at around 4:30 PM, and we had enough time to visit the lake 2-3 kilometers further from the base camp.
-We put our heavy bags inside the tent, and rode above through a zig-zag dustier road.
-There were 10-12 vehicles at the stop.
-One has to walk about 300-500 metres distance from the stop to the lake.
-Read about the lake in the board, that I clicked at the stop.
+We put our heavy bags inside the tent and rode our bikes on a zig-zag road that ascended towards the Chandra Taal Lake.

 As you see in the picture above, there were about 20 tourists, mostly Indians.
-The lake water appears blue, same as the sky above.
+The lake water appears blue, the same as the sky above.

 Yoga at Chandel-Taal